test-kitchen/test-kitchen/docs/source/getting-started/creating-cookbook.md

 Very briefly we can cover the 4 main sections you're likely to find in a `.kitchen.yml` file:

-* `driver`: This is the default configuration passed to each Driver instance you can set things like credentials, ssh usernames, sudo requirements, etc. Each Driver is reponsible for requiring and using the configuration here.
+* `driver`: This is where we configure the behaviour of the Kitchen Driver - the component that is responsible for creating a machine that we'll use to test our cookbook.
+Here we set up basics like credentials, ssh usernames, sudo requirements, etc. Each Driver is reponsible for requiring and using the configuration here.
+Under this section we have `driver.name`: This tells Test Kitchen that we want to use the `kitchen-vagrant` driver by default unless otherwise specified.
-* `driver.name`: This tells Test Kitchen that we want to use the `kitchen-vagrant` driver by default unless otherwise specified.
+* `provisioner`: This tells Test Kitchen how to run Chef, to apply the code in our cookbook to the machine under test.
+The default and simplest approach is to use `chef-solo`, but other options are available, and ultimately Test Kitchen doesn't care how the infrastructure is built - it could theoretically be with Puppet, Ansible, or Perl for all it cares.
 * `platforms`: This is a list of operation systems on which we want to run our code.
 Note that the operation system's version, architecture, cloud environment, etc. might be relavent to what Test Kitchen considers a **Platform**.
-* `suites`: This is a list of Chef run-list and node attribute setups that we want run on each **Platform** above.
+* `suites`: This section defines what we want to test.
+It includes the Chef run-list and any node attribute setups that we want run on each **Platform** above.
 For example, we might want to test the MySQL client cookbook code seperately from the server cookbook code for maximum isolation.

 Let's say for argument's sake that we only care about running our Chef cookbook on Ubuntu 12.04 distributions.
-In that case, edit the `.kitchen.yml` file so that the list of `platforms` has only one entry like so:
+In that case, we can edit the `.kitchen.yml` file so that the list of `platforms` has only one entry like so:

 ~~~yaml
 ---